kowainik/life-sync/README.md

 $ life add -d path/to/dir/relative/from/home
 ```

-To stop tracking some file, use `life remove` command instead.
+To stop tracking some file, use `life remove` instead.

-### Push all changes to remote repository
+### Push all changes to the remote repository

 ```
 $ life push
 ```

-### Pull all changes from remote repository
+### Pull all changes from the remote repository

 To pull every file and directory: